 Ensure that your passport is valid for your entire stay.
 Renewing is possible in a foreign country, but waiting in long queues and filling in forms won't be the highlight of your trip.

 Finally, you should figure out exactly how you're going to get to the campus.
-Ensure that you know which airport you're going to land at and what the local transport is like once you touch down.
+Ensure that you know which airport you'll be landing at and what the public transport is like once you touch down.